cython/cython/docs/src/tutorial/numpy.rst

           They should be preferred to the syntax presented in this page.
           See :ref:`Cython for NumPy users <numpy_tutorial>`.

 ..
-NOTE:: There is currently no way to usefully specify Numpy arrays as
+NOTE:: There is currently no way to usefully specify Numpy arrays using
-          in Python-style annotations and we do not currently plan to add one.
+          Python-style annotations and we do not currently plan to add one.
           If you want to use annotation typing then we recommend using typed memoryviews instead.